-The Office of the General Counsel is responsible for advising the Board of Directors, the General Manager, and the Office of Civil Rights in the implementation of the DBE Program.
+The Office of the General Counsel is responsible for advising the Board of Directors, the General Manager, and the Office of Civil Rights with regard to legal issues pertaining to the DBE Program's compliance with federal regulations.

-F. Board Appointed Officers, Executive Officers, Department Managers and District Staff
+F. Board Appointed Officers, Executive Staff, Department Directors and District Staff

-All Board appointed officers, executive officers, department managers and District staff are responsible for the implementation of the DBE Program in their respective areas of authority in coordination with the Liaison Officer.
-The performance of the executive officers, department managers and District staff in the implementation of the DBE Program shall be a part of their employee performance appraisal.
+All Board of Directors appointed officers, executive staff, department directors and District staff are responsible for the implementation of the DBE Program in their respective areas of authority in coordination with the DBELO.
+The performance of the executive staff, department directors and District staff in the implementation of the DBE Program shall be a part of their employee performance appraisal.